Samuel-van-Gurp/Image-Compression/README.md

       └───────────────────────────────────────────────────────────────┘
                                  Decompression
 ```
 In very simple terms, lossy compression is based on the fact that we can transform an image into a new domain.
-In this domain, only a few data points have a significant value.
+In this domain, only a few data points have significant values.
 This means that we can discard all other data points and still reconstruct the image to a reasonable level.

 The best-known of such transforms is the Fourier Transform (FT).
 The FT can deconstruct a signal into a weighted sum of sine and cosine functions.
 The weights are called the Fourier coefficients.
 Other transforms with similar properties include the cosine transform (also used in this project and JPEG) as well as wavelet transforms and many others.